GravityPDF/gravity-pdf-documentation/docs/v6/users/global-settings.md

 * The default option is `No`.

 #### Logged Out Timeout
 * When a logged out user attempts to view a PDF, the plugin will try and match their current IP address against the one saved with the Gravity Forms entry.
 If they match they get access.
 However, this method isn't a secure long-term option [because IP addresses can change](http://whatismyipaddress.com/keeps-changing).
-To prevent unauthorised access we implemented a timeout feature.
+To prevent unauthorised access, we implemented a timeout feature.
 After X amount of time, the user no longer has access to the generated PDF.
 * This option has no effect on PDFs sent as attachments in Gravity Form notifications but does effect the `[gravitypdf]` shortcode and PDF merge tags.
 * By default, this timeout is set to 20 minutes. **While it is not recommended**, you can disable the timeout functionality by setting the value to zero (0).